sigasi/sigasi_insights/manual/graphics.md

 ## Graphics Configuration for BlockDiagrams

 You can express which diagram you want to filter in the first line of the file by writing `diagram fullyQualifiedName`.
 The fully qualified name in VHDL is always `library.entity.architecture`.
-In (System)Verilog this is `work.module`.
+In SystemVerilog this is `work.module`.
-e.g. if you want to filter the diagram for the architecture `RTL` implementing the entity `ent` in the `work` library, you use the following line as the first line: `diagram work.VME64xCore_Top.RTL`.
+E.g. if you want to filter the diagram for the architecture `RTL` implementing the entity `ent` in the `work` library, you use the following line as the first line: `diagram work.VME64xCore_Top.RTL`.

 The file is read from bottom to top.
 You start with the above definition of the diagram, then within that you can hide reassignments, create groups and finally, create configurations for ports, blocks and edges.